awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

  ** [clarificationPrompt](#API_PutBot_RequestSyntax) **   <a name="lex-PutBot-request-clarificationPrompt"></a>
 When Amazon Lex doesn't understand the user's intent, it uses this message to get clarification\.
 To specify how many times Amazon Lex should repeat the clarification prompt, use the `maxAttempts` field\.
 If Amazon Lex still doesn't understand, it sends the message in the `abortStatement` field\.
 When you create a clarification prompt, make sure that it suggests the correct response from the user\. for example, for a bot that orders pizza and drinks, you might create this clarification prompt: "What would you like to do?
 You can say 'Order a pizza' or 'Order a drink\.'"
+If you have defined a fallback intent, it will be invoked if the clarification prompt is repeated the number of times defined in the `maxAttempts` field\.
+For more information, see [ AMAZON\.FallbackIntent](https://docs.aws.amazon.com/lex/latest/dg/built-in-intent-fallback.html)\.
+If you don't define a clarification prompt, at runtime Amazon Lex will return a 400 Bad Request exception in three cases:
++ Follow\-up prompt \- When the user responds to a follow\-up prompt but does not provide an intent\.
+For example, in response to a follow\-up prompt that says "Would you like anything else today?" the user says "Yes\."
+Amazon Lex will return a 400 Bad Request exception because it does not have a clarification prompt to send to the user to get an intent\.
++ Lambda function \- When using a Lambda function, you return an `ElicitIntent` dialog type\.
+Since Amazon Lex does not have a clarification prompt to get an intent from the user, it returns a 400 Bad Request exception\.
++ PutSession operation \- When using the `PutSession` operation, you send an `ElicitIntent` dialog type\.
+Since Amazon Lex does not have a clarification prompt to get an intent from the user, it returns a 400 Bad Request exception\.
 Type: [Prompt](API_Prompt.md) object
 Required: No